 The first step in the authority delegation process is defining the purpose and expected result from the delegation.
 Here, the manager who will delegate authority and the employee or subordinate who will receive it should be clear what is expected after that.

 In the second stage, the manager should assign duties to subordinates.
 While assigning duties manager should divide the task and assign it specifically to specific employees considering their interests, skills, and capacity to perform.

 After assigning responsibilities it is essential to assign authority to them as authority provides decision-making rights.
 Without authority, there will be no meaning of delegation.
 However, there must be proper coordination between the assigned responsibility and authority.

 Delegation is only possible when the subordinate accepts the task.
 You should delegate authority in a way that matches the interests of employees so that they accept it.
 Once employees accept the task, the process of delegation of authority reaches its last step.

 Finally, this is the time to make subordinates accountable for the work done under assigned.
-Though the ultimate accountability remains to the manager who delegates the authority, but the employee who has delegated authority should have to answer on the achievement or failure of doing it.
+Though the ultimate accountability remains to the manager who delegates the authority, the employee who has delegated authority should have to answer on the achievement or failure of doing it.

 Importance of Delegation of Authority

 The following points justify the importance of authority delegation in the workplace.